amelrnt/chocolatefruitripeness_cnn/README.md

-# chocolatefruitripeness_cnn
+# Chocolatefruitripeness with CNN

 UPDATE:
-model retrain with pre-trained model, last accuracy at 98,69%.
+retrain model with pre-trained model, last accuracy at 98,69%. active demo link on: https://choco-ripeness.herokuapp.com/